(Full time) 2022 start

 Career opportunities

-Science graduates looking for an opportunity to go on to do doctoral research, enter academic medicine or pursue a career in industry, clinical service or a related discipline.
+- science graduates looking to pursue doctoral research, enter academic medicine or follow a career in industry, clinical service or a related discipline

-Clinicians interested in an clinical academic career in the fields of Cancer Biology and Research.
+- clinicians interested in a clinical academia career in the fields of cancer biology and research

-Many of our past students to have studied with us at St James’s University Hospital are now doing PhDs across the UK or internationally.
-Some are working in NGOs or in the industry.
-Talented graduates from the MSc will be strongly supported to join PhD programmes in the institutes here at the University.
+Many of our graduates are undertaking PhDs both within the UK and internationally.
+Talented graduates from the MSc will be supported to join PhD courses in the institutes here at the University.